orhanayd/no-redis/README.md

 - default ttl is 30 seconds
 - If you activate memoryStats calculation, it will operate every 1 hour.
 - Data that is due for deletion is purged in bulk every 5 seconds.
 - On average, it consumes around 6-7 MB when idle.
+(Node Process include.)